FlohGro-dev/Draftist/README.md

 This repository contains the underlying functions and the documentation for the Draftist Action Group.
 You can install the Draftist Action Group from the Drafts directory: [Draftist](TODO)

+If you encounter any issues please open an issue in the repository or reach out to me in the [Drafts Forums Post about Draftist](TODO) or on Twitter ✌🏽

 ## Draftist Instructions

 To read through the instructions of Draftist look into the dedicated file in this repository: [Draftist Instructions](https://github.com/FlohGro-dev/Draftist/blob/main/Draftist%20Instructions.md)

 ## Support Development

-I developed these functions and the Action Group in my free time to help myself and you improve workflows and remove friction from processes.
+I developed these functions and the Action Group in my free time to help myself and you improve workflows and remove friction from processes. 🚀

 Draftist is completely free to use for you.
 However if this Action Group is useful for you and supports your workflows you can give something back to support development.
 I enjoy a good coffee ☕️ (weather at home or in an actual coffee shop) and love pizza 🍕.